scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem_mounting.md

             Useful long options
               exec, noexec
-                Enables/disables execution of programs on the FS.
+                Enables/disables execution of programs on the FS. suid, nosuid
+                Enables/Disables setuid programs
+              ro
+                Mounts the FS in read only mode rw
+                Mounts in read/write mode
+              conv=RULE
+                For fat-based FSs
+                Converts the newline characters in files based on RULE

+                RULE
+                  binary, text, auto
+                    binary
+                      the default
+                      disables any character translation
+                    text
+                      Will treate all files as text
+                    auto
+                      Converts files based on their ext.
+                        Ex: .jpg file gets no special considerations, while a .txt file does Be careful with these rules, as they can damage files.
+                    Consider using these in read-only mode

       Additionally, the mount options can be categorized into general and filesystem specific

       general